Ultan-Kearns/ultan-kearns/README.md

 Here you will find:

-+ My college projects
++ My college projects for both my BSc and Postgraduate course
 + Personal Projects I'm currently working on in my spare time

 Here's some facts about me in case you're looking for a quick rundown :smile:

 Facts about me:

++ I'm a Salesforce Ranger
 + Currently working as a Salesforce Developer in Johnson & Johnson
-+ I'm a Salesforce Ranger
-+ Currently pursuing a postgrad in AI
++ Currently pursuing a Post Graduate Degree in Artificial Intelligence
-+ Obsessed with technology, video games and music
++ Obsessed with technology, video games and music - Can't beat Radiohead, Oasis, or Joy Division!
 + Always up for collaborating on different projects and learning new things!
-+ I love reading checkout my Goodreads Profile here: https://www.goodreads.com/user/show/24708247-ultan
++ I love reading checkout my Goodreads Profile here: https://www.goodreads.com/user/show/24708247-ultan - If you know any good books feel free to message me your suggestions

 Feel free to also checkout my webpage!
 It has a portfolio of my projects and my contact information.